 CV C. de March

 I started my career by a training in flavor science and industry at the ISIPCA in Versailles and an industry experience as a sensory analyst in the Bel group.
-Attracted by understanding the mechanisms involved in the sense of smell, I decided to reorient towards academic research in 2012.
+Attracted by understanding the mechanisms involved in the sense of smell, I decided to reorient toward academic research in 2012.

 In 2016, I joined the Matsunami lab at Duke University (NC, USA) to continue studying how odorant receptors are used to trigger an odor percept but on the bench side.
-I acquired new skills in receptor biology and GPCR functional expression and installed molecular modelling expertise to study OR function, evolution, and expression in international collaborations.
+I acquired new skills in receptor biology and GPCR functional expression and installed molecular modeling expertise to study OR function, evolution, and expression in international collaborations.
 In 2020, I received the NIH award K99/R00 (15% success rate), supporting my own postdoctoral research (K99) and the opening of my laboratory in the US (R00).
 We obtained the first structure of mammalian ORs in collaboration with Pr.
 Hiroaki Matsunami (Duke), Dr. Aashish Manglik (UCSF) and Pr.
 Nagarajan Vaidehi (City of Hope).

 In spring 2022, I obtained a permanent position as CNRS Assistant professor and joined in December 2022 the Department of Analytical and Structural Chemistry and Biology at the Institute of Chemistry of Natural Substances.